go-goyave/filter/README.md

 - Don't use `gorm.Model` and add the necessary fields manually.
 You get better control over json struct tags this way.
 - Use pointers for nullable relations and nullable fields that implement `sql.Scanner` (such as `null.Time`).

-### Filter type
+### Type-safety

 For non-native types that don't implement the `driver.Valuer` interface, you should always use the `filterType` struct tag.
 This struct tag enforces the field's recognized broad type for the type-safety conversion.
 It is also recommended to always add this tag when working with arrays.
+This tag is effective for the filter and search features.

 Available broad types are:
 - `text` / `text[]`
+- `enum` / `enum[]`: use this with custom enum types to prevent "invalid input value" or "invalid operator" errors
 - `bool` / `bool[]`
 - `int8` / `int8[]`, `int16` / `int16[]`, `int32` / `int32[]`, `int64` / `int64[]`
 - `uint` / `uint[]`, `uint16` / `uint16[]`, `uint32` / `uint32[]`, `uint64` / `uint64[]`